 - Providing navigational shortcuts for users of text only browsers and page readers.

 - Using appropriate structural mark-up to maximise browser support.

 - Ensuring all content and functionality is available to users without content style sheet (CSS), image and script support.

 We recognise that some content is provided in PDF format.
 To download a PDF reader (free of charge) please visit http://www.adobe.com/reader.

-If you require any of our PDF documents in an alternative format such as Microsoft Word or Rich Text Format (RTF), please use the customer self-service portal and we will endeavour to meet your request.
+If you require any of our PDF documents in an alternative format such as Microsoft Word or Rich Text Format (RTF), please contact us at firstname.lastname@example.org and we will endeavour to meet your request.

 All videos on this site are hosted on either YouTube or TwentyThree.
 If you require the transcripts for any videos used, they are available via the YouTube/TwentyThree view of the clip.